History of the Jews in Turkey: Early republic

 The Jewish population of Ottoman Empire had reached nearly 200,000 at the start of the 20th century.
 The territories lost between 1829 and 1913 to the new Christian Balkan states significantly lowered this number.

 The troubled history of Turkey during the 20th century and the process of transforming the old Ottoman Empire into a secular nation state after 1923, however, had a negative effect on the size of all remaining minorities, including the Jews.
+After the foundation of the Turkish Republic in 1923, Mustafa Kemal Pasha's (Atatürk since 1934) Turkish nationalist policies, which had left ethnic and religious minorities in the lurch, were accompanied by antisemitic propaganda by nationalist publishers in the 1930s and 1940s.

+One of the leaders of the supposed İzmir plot to assassinate President Atatürk in İzmir after the establishment of the Turkish Republic was a Dönme named Mehmed Cavid Bey, a founding member of the Committee of Union and Progress (CUP) and the former Minister of Finance of the Ottoman Empire.
+Convicted after a government investigation, Cavid Bey was hanged on 26 August 1926 in Ankara.

 After 1933, a new law put into effect in Nazi Germany for mandatory retirement of officials from non-Aryan race.
 Thus, the law required all the Jewish scientists in Germany to be fired.
 Unemployed scientists led by Albert Einstein formed an association in Switzerland.
 Professor Schwartz, the general secretary of the association, met with the Turkish Minister of Education in order to provide jobs for 34 Jewish scientists in Turkish universities especially in Istanbul University.